hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/test-network/setup-local-docker.md

 #### Installation

 You can install `fabric-cli` as follows (for both the Node.js and Golang versions):
-- Navigate to the `samples/fabric/fabric-cli` folder or the `samples/fabric/go-cli` folder.
+- Navigate to the `samples/fabric/fabric-cli` folder (for the Node.js version) or the `samples/fabric/go-cli` folder (for the Golang version).
 - Run the following to install dependencies (for the Node.js version) or the executable (for the Golang version):
   ```bash
   make build-local